markgordon22/MAKE-YOUR-MARK/README.md

 # Testing #

 [lighthouse](https://developers.google.com/web/tools/lighthouse) was used to assess the accessibility, performance, seo and best practices and generated a report based on the mentioned criteria on a desktop and mobile.
-Lighthouse was a handy testing tool as it free, easy to use and not time consuming.
+Lighthouse was a handy testing tool as it is free, easy to use and not time consuming.
 Below are the four pages results.

 * [Lighthouse home page for mobile](https://github.com/markgordon22/MAKE-YOUR-MARK/blob/main/assets/testing/mobile-homepage.pdf)